e-zhang/GetData-CourseProject/CodeBook.md

 ## FFT of Gravity Acceleration Gyroscope Data

-fGravityGyro-mean()-X, fGravityGyro-mean()-Y, fGravityGyro-mean()-Z: the mean value of the FFT of the  measured gyroscope data in the 3 axial dimensiosn with a frequency less than 0.3 Hz
+fGravityGyro-mean()-X, fGravityGyro-mean()-Y, fGravityGyro-mean()-Z: the mean value of the FFT of the  measured gyroscope data in the 3 axial dimensions with a frequency less than 0.3 Hz

-fGravityGyro-std()-X, fGravityGyro-std()-Y, fGravityGyro-std()-Z: the std value of the FFT of the  measured gyroscope data in the 3 axial dimensiosn with a frequency less than 0.3 Hz
+fGravityGyro-std()-X, fGravityGyro-std()-Y, fGravityGyro-std()-Z: the std value of the FFT of the  measured gyroscope data in the 3 axial dimensions with a frequency less than 0.3 Hz

 fGravityGyroMag-mean(): the mean value of the FFT of the  magnitude of the three dimensional gravity acceleration signal

 fGravityGyroMag-std(): the std value of the FFT of the  magnitude of the three dimensional gravity acceleration signal

-fGravityGyroJerk-mean()-X, fGravityGyroJerk-mean()-Y, fGravityGyroJerk-mean()-Z - the mean value of the FFT of the  derived linear velocity of the gyroscope data in the 3 axial dimensiosn with a frequency less than 0.3 Hz
+fGravityGyroJerk-mean()-X, fGravityGyroJerk-mean()-Y, fGravityGyroJerk-mean()-Z - the mean value of the FFT of the  derived linear velocity of the gyroscope data in the 3 axial dimensions with a frequency less than 0.3 Hz

-fGravityGyroJerk-std()-X, fGravityGyroJerk-std()-Y, fGravityGyroJerk-std()-Z - the std value of the FFT of the  derived linear velocity of the gyroscope data in the 3 axial dimensiosn with a frequency less than 0.3 Hz
+fGravityGyroJerk-std()-X, fGravityGyroJerk-std()-Y, fGravityGyroJerk-std()-Z - the std value of the FFT of the  derived linear velocity of the gyroscope data in the 3 axial dimensions with a frequency less than 0.3 Hz

 fGravityGyroJerkMag-mean(): the mean value of the FFT of the  magnitude of the three dimensional gravity jerk signal